Born: Sheffield, UK

 She continues to create light and text art for festivals and exhibitions in the UK and internationally.

-‘The Garden of Floating Words’ is currently shortlisted for The Darc Awards 2017.
+‘The Garden of Floating Words’ was shortlisted for The Darc Awards 2017 and long listed for the Aesthetica Art Prize 2018.